Newsletter

 With Etienne Dupuis, Clémentine Margaine, Nicole Car, Matthew Polenzani, Marko Mimica, Dean Murphy, Kyle Miller, Sua Jo, Thomas Cilluffo, Chorus and Orchestra of the Deutsche Oper Berlin

 The performances of HÉRODIADE on 15 and 18 June 2023 will be recorded.
-A CD of this production will be produced as a collaboration between Naxos/OEHMS and Deutsche Oper Berlin.
+A CD of this production is a collaboration between Naxos and the Deutsche Oper Berlin.

 DVD „Graf Ory“